scicloj/scicloj.ml.tribuo/README.md

 (def prediction (ml/predict (:test-ds split) model))
 ```

-the same as above , using metamorh pipeline which can encapsulate the state
+the same as above , using a metamorh pipeline which can encapsulate the state (= the trained model in this case)

 ``` clojure
 ;;  the same using metamorh pipelines